With countless payment apps and providers available on your laptop, tablet, and smartphone, it can be hard to pick one to use.

 Unlike some of the other services we’ve talked about, OFX definitely has some longevity under its belt.
 The company has been around since 1998 and has transferred over $100 billion throughout its history.

-Sending money online has never been easier; in fact, for many people, it has become part of their daily routines.
+Sending money has never been easier; in fact, for many people, it has become part of their daily routines.
 Whether you’re just getting started, or trying to find the most convenient payment app for your needs, there are plenty of worthy options out there.